khinny-7/Ecommerce-Sales-Analysis/README.md

 * The dataset does not contain customer demographics, marketing channels, product categories, or profit margins.
 * December 2011 appears to contain partial data, so monthly comparisons involving December should be interpreted carefully.
 * Some transaction codes represented non-product items such as postage, discounts, charges, or manual adjustments, which required filtering for product-level analysis.

-## How to Use This Project

-1. Open the Python notebook in the `notebooks` folder to review the data cleaning process.
-2. Open the SQL scripts in the `sql` folder to review the business analysis queries.
-3. Open the Power BI file in the `powerbi` folder to interact with the dashboard.
-4. Review the dashboard screenshots in the `dashboard_screenshots` folder for a quick preview.

 ## Conclusion